Welcome to the SFTPPlus MFT trial

 Enable the test account.

 The SFTPPlus Local Manager is the web console available over HTTPS on port 10022.
 It comes with a default administration account.
-The username is admin and the password is pass.
-Use the credentials to login before proceeding with the next step.
+The username is admin and the password is the one chosen for «ADMIN_PASSWORD» during initialization.
+Use the credentials to log in before proceeding with the next step.

 If you get the This site is not secure message, click on the Details and then Go on to the webpage.
 This message is due to your self-signed SSL certificate, which SFTPPlus generates as part of the installation process.

-The default configuration had a test account test_user with the password test_password.
+The default configuration also provides a test account test_user with the password test_password.
+For security reasons, this account is disabled by default.
 To enable this account, find the Accounts section and click on the test_user.

 Next we will enable the account.
 Change the home folder.
 And finally enable SFTPPlus to create the missing new home folder.
 You can find all the options we need to change below: